yourdevkalki/arbitrum-vibekit/typescript/mcp-tools/README.md

 If you prefer an automated approach, consider using [FastMCP](https://github.com/punkpeye/fastmcp/) or [AI Tool Maker](https://github.com/nihaocami/ai-tool-maker).
 Otherwise, the steps below outline how to create custom MCP tools manually, adapting the process to your specific requirements.

-### 1. Set Up Your Project
+### 1. Set Up Your Project:

 1. Inside the `mcp-tools` directory, create a new folder for your tool.

 2. Within this folder, add a `src` directory and create an `index.ts` file for your tool definitions.
 For reference, `emberai-mcp/src/index.ts` is a template file that demonstrates the folder structure.

-3. Copy the `.env.example` file to `.env` in your agent's directory and fill in any required secrets or configuration variables.
+3. Copy the `.env.example` file to `.env` and fill in any required configuration variables.

 4. Install the necessarry packages: